pastthepixels/InfiniteShooter/README.md

 **Tested OS**: Fedora 34

 # Notes
-A cautionary tale: I have made a manual keyboard-focused GUI for this game.
+- A cautionary tale: I have made a manual keyboard-focused GUI for this game.
 In the future, you should just use ``pygame_gui`` -- ``pip install pygame_gui``.
 It's FLOSS and it's on pygame's site.
-Also you can't get those sweet GTK4 rounded corners or even a dark title bar because blah blah blah SDL garbage.
+- Also you can't get those sweet GTK4 rounded corners or even a dark title bar because blah blah blah SDL garbage.
-EDIT: Scratch that last part, I just did this:
+- EDIT: Scratch that last part about dark themes, I just did this:
 ```
 xprop -f _GTK_THEME_VARIANT 8u -set _GTK_THEME_VARIANT "dark" -name "InfiniteShooter"
 ```

 # Table of contents
----
-**NOTE**

-What is this? --> This is a way to naviagate `./InfiniteShooter/game.py`.
+> What is this? --> This is a way to naviagate `./InfiniteShooter/game.py`.
 Simply hit <kbd>Ctrl</kbd> + <kbd>F</kbd> and type in `loc:` followed by the location number to reach different locations.
 I hope this can be simplified in the future through the use of some kind of bookmarking.

----

 | Location # | Title                                             |
 | ---------- | ------------------------------------------------- |